Hausdorffcode/cs168/projects/proj3_measurement/spec.md

 1. Answer the following questions using the results obtained from experiment a.
    * Which ASes are Berkeley directly connected to?
    * Which traceroute traverses the most number of ASes?
 How about the least number of ASes?
-   * Which websites are load-balanced?
+   * Which websites' routes are load-balanced?
    * Are the observed routes stable over multiple runs?
 For each website, how many unique routes did you observe?
    * Using one sentence, please explain one advantage of having stable routes.
    * [Optional] Make a graph of the ASes and their connectivity.